alfio-event/alf.io/README.md

 - a _postgres_ user having password: _password_
 - a database named _alfio_

-once started, alf.io will create all the required tables on the database.
+once started, alf.io will create all the required tables on the database, and be available at http://localhost:8080/admin.
+You can login using the default Username _admin_ and the password which was printed on the console.

 Note: if you want to test without installing a pgsql instance, we have configured the following tasks: